At most, only 25% of dogs receive regular training. That adds up to millions of dogs with no guidance on good behavior.

 But if you have a serious dog biting leash problem, then you need to know how to curb that bad behaviour.
 Be sure to stop it early and reward the behaviour you desire.

-Now that you know how to stop leash biting, feel free to browse some of our 6ft leather dog leashes perfect for leash training your dog.
+Now that you know how to stop leash biting, upgrade to our 6ft leather dog leashes perfect for leash training your dog.

 A properly fitting dog collar should be snug - not tight.
 Measure your dog's neck using the simple steps below for a perfect fitting collar every time.
 If you are unsure of what size to purchase, please contact us with your measurements.